 REQUIREMENTS FOR OPERABILITY (continued) main control room.
 The radioactive liquid effluent from the plant is normally mixed with this blowdown flow to provide dilution before release into the river (Ref.
 15).
 7. Alarm/Trip Setpoints For Function 1, the set point is adjusted based on the material to be released.
 The monitor is set to ensure the concentration limits of RFO 6.2.1.1 are not exceeded during the release.
 The setpoint is adjusted to make sure the release into the Columbia River is below the required limits taking into account the amount of radioactivity in the batch being released and the dilution flow in the blowdown line.
 For Functions 2 through 4, the alarm/trip setpoints are based on Reference 2 limits.
 To ensure these limits are never exceeded, the alarm setpoint shall be established at 80% or less of the maximum setpoint plus background.
-This setpoint corresponds to a Cs-137 concentration of 8E-6 μ Ci/ml.
+This setpoint corresponds to a Cs-137 concentration of 8E-6 $\mu$ Ci/ml.
 Functions 5 and 6 are record only and have no setpoints.
 A record of the flow is important to verify dilution parameters.
 APPLICABILITY Gross radioactivity monitors on the SW System and TSW System are required to be in service when there is flow in the respective system.
 The SW monitors are not required to be Functional when there is no flow in the SW System.
 Similarly, when there is no flow in the TSW System, the TSW radioactivity monitors are not required to be Functional.
 Without flow, the monitors are not able to detect leakage.
-The Liquid Radwaste Effluent Line Gross Radioactivity Monitor and its corresponding Liquid Radwaste Effluent Line Flow Rate Monitor and the Plant Discharge Blowdown Line Flow Rate Monitor are only required when radioactive effluents are being discharged through this pathway.
-COMPENSATORY MEASURES A.1, B.1, B.2, B.3, and E.1 MEAUNEU These Compensatory Measures give the actions required to be taken if the Liquid Radwaste Effluent Line Gross Radioactivity Monitor (Function 1) is nonfunctional and batch releases are to continue.
+The Liquid Radwaste Effluent Line Gross Radioactivity Monitor (Function 1) and its corresponding Liquid Radwaste Effluent Line Flow Rate Monitor (Function 5) and the Plant Discharge Blowdown Line Flow Rate Monitor (Function 6) are only required when radioactive effluents are being discharged from the Floor Drain Radioactive System through this pathway.
+COMPENSATORY MEASURES A.1, B.1, B.2, B.3, and E.1 MEROUNEO These Compensatory Measures give the actions required to be taken if the Liquid Radwaste Effluent Line Gross Radioactivity Monitor (Function 1) is nonfunctional and batch releases are to continue.
 Two independent samples must be taken and analyzed from the batch to be released.
-The calculations and valve lineups must be verified by two in 30 days, it must be reported in the Radioactive Effluent Release Report.
+The calculations and valve lineups must be verified by two qualified members of the technical staff.
+These actions are necessary to provide assurance that a controlled release can occur with a nonfunctional monitor.
+If the monitor is not restored to Functional status in 30 days, it must be reported in the Radioactive Effluent Release Report.
 This provides the NRC with information on the status of nonfunctional equipment.